 - It is high in antioxidants, antibacterial and antispasmodic.

 - Antinutrients in tiger nuts are very low compared to other fruits, nuts, tubers, and vegetables, even peanuts.
-You will have to eat a huge amount tubers for these antinutrients to have any significant effect, Do not worry about them once you eat a nutrient rich diet, also see this and this.
+You will have to eat a huge amount of tubers for these anti-nutrients to have any significant effect, Do not worry about them once you eat a nutrient-rich diet, also see this and this.

-- Phytochemicals in tiger nuts are mostly beneficial to humans, they have antimicrobial, analgesic, antispasmodic, antibacterial and anti-inflammatory properties.
+- Phytochemicals in tiger nuts are most beneficial to humans, they have antimicrobial, analgesic, antispasmodic, antibacterial and anti-inflammatory properties.